Brindisi school bombing: Aftermath

 On Monday, 21 May 2012, victim Melissa Bassi was given a state funeral.
 It was held at the 17th-century church the Chiesa Madre di Mesagne in Mesagne, the comune where she lived.
 It was broadcast live on Raidue.
 Leading politicians, government ministers, and local dignitaries were in attendance, including Prime Minister Monti and President of the Italian Chamber of Deputies, Gianfranco Fini.

 Mafia connection

 First suspect lead to organized crime and state-mafia pact: local mafia groups were involved.
 A few weeks before, a bomb damaged an anti-racket officer, and subsequent police raids led to the arrest of 16 mafia members.
 Also, the school is named after prosecuting magistrate Francesca Morvillo (Giovanni Falcone's wife), victim of mafia murdered in a massive terrorist bombing, and the Brindisi bomb took place just five days before the 20th anniversary of Capaci bombing, and an anti-mafia march was scheduled in Brindisi the same day.

-Later investigations established attacker as a lone wolf perpetrator, foreign from organized crime and international terrorism.